A dinner to remember...(Hint: It included my coparent)

 4) Our daughter was pregnant at the time with our grandson.
 Knowing our grandson was coming inspired me to embrace healing and build bridges.
 I want our grandson to know ONE family that loves him—not a splintered, fractured, hurt family that creates confusion for him.
 I want him to know that love wins.
 I want him to feel entirely loved.

-5) Also, I have surrounded myself with a group of friends that will never let me settle in bitterness.
+5) Also, I have surrounded myself with a group of friends who will never let me settle in bitterness.
 They challenge me to keep moving forward.
-My community of friends have loved our family fiercely through the pain, bitterness, hurt, chaos, and the transition to divorce.
-They encouraged, challenged, prayed, and loved us and our daughters well thru it all.
+My community of friends has loved our family fiercely through the pain, bitterness, hurt, chaos, and the transition to divorce.
+They encouraged, challenged, prayed, and loved us and our daughters well through it all.

 6) Finally, the most credit of all goes to our shared faith given to us by our parents and shared by everyone at the table.
 Because of our faith, we have always been challenged to forgive.
 To let go and let God.
 And To love.